MicrosoftLearning/mslearn-fabric/Instructions/Labs/03-delta-lake.md

     ```

 6. In the **Lakehouse explorer** pane, in the **...** menu for the **Tables** folder, select **Refresh**.
 Then expand the **Tables** node and verify that no tables are listed.

-    ---
-    *If refreshing the Tables folder doesn't work, refresh the entire web page!*

-    ---

 7. In the **Lakehouse explorer** pane, expand the **Files** folder and verify that the **external_products** has not been deleted.
 Select this folder to view the Parquet data files and **_delta_log** folder for the data that was previously in the **external_products** table.
 The table metadata for the external table was deleted, but the files were not affected.